jpgsaraceni/badfun/README.md

-# Mongoose CRUD API
+# BaDFuN

+**Basic Development Fundamentals on Node** is a very simple API in which I intend to explore some web development core concepts and technology, running on NodeJS.

-Simple CRUD API to register, fetch, update and delete clients from a MongoDB database.
+The current implementation is a simple CRUD API to register, fetch, update and delete clients from a MongoDB database.

 Built with Node.JS, Mongoose and designed following Clean Arch.